 One of the latest updates to DESTINI Estimator that we are working on is Automatic Pricing, which originated from a quote from Landon McQuestion from Balfour Beatty.
 He said, “I just want to dip my pen in the cost database and draw my costs.”

 Once he said that we realized we could streamline the takeoff process and turn it into one step.
 Eric’s job was to figure out how to do this.
 After developing a working prototype, he took it to Landon and other customers to receive feedback.
-Once we refined it based on customer feedback, we have moved Automatic Pricing to development.
+Once we refined it based on customer feedback, we moved Automatic Pricing to development.

-As Eric says, all products are developed based on a need, whether that need is voiced by users or if a company decides the customer need.
+As Eric says, all products are developed based on a need, whether that need is voiced by users or if a company decides the customer's need.
 We rely on our experience in the construction industry and close relationships with our clients to provide solutions to problems.